rick/omg-what-have-we-built-talk/talk.md

 ---

-### use techniques like those from _The Mikado Method_ to explore the feasibility of a significant system change
+### Use techniques like those from _The Mikado Method_ to explore the feasibility of a significant system change

 ---